 (Emails returned / Emails sent) * 100

 - Permanent (hard) bounces occur in case of a wrong or non-existent email address.
 You can recognise them by code starting with 5: “<firstname.lastname@example.org> 550 Message rejected.”
-When you see such email addresses in your mailing list, delete them at once because these are the recipients that will never receive your emails.
+When you see these email addresses in your mailing list, delete them at once because these recipients will never receive your emails.

 - Transient (soft) bounces are temporary and are usually caused by some malfunctions such as lack of free space in the inbox, too heavy email message or DNS failure, when the receiving email service is down.
 Soft bounces code starts with 4: “<email@example.com> 421 Try again later.”
-As a rule, such emails are re-sent automatically until received.
-If you see that a particular email address gets soft bounces for a long time, then it’s better to remove it from your mailing list.
+As a rule, these emails are re-sent automatically until received.
+If you see that a particular email address gets soft bounces often, then it’s better to remove it from your mailing list.

-Keep at hand the set of delivery error status codes along with their meaning, and take a look at the tips that can help you maintain your bounce rate as low as possible.
+Keep at hand a set of delivery error status codes along with their meaning, and take a look at some tips that can help you maintain your bounce rate as low as possible.

 Keep your mailing list clean